-The Composite module's main task takes all of your image's output and converts it into a single flat image that you can render out.
-You can alter it further by manipulating a three dimensional scene setup.
-You can also modify a Composite's behavior as seen in the Scene Setup chapter.
+The Composite node's main task takes all of your image's output and converts it into a single flat image that you can render out.
+You can alter it further by manipulating a three-dimensional scene setup.
+You can also modify a Composite's behaviour as seen in the About Staging chapter.

 The default options combination is:

-By default, a Composite module is set to output a flat bitmap image and to correctly composite elements positioned in 3D space.
+By default, a Composite node is set to output a flat bitmap image and to correctly composite elements positioned in 3D space.